ONEOKCAT/Vehicle_Notes/01_Vehicle_Network/02_Ethernet/02_SOME_IP/Autosar_SOME_IP.md

 >&#8194;&#8195;Using the following fields of the entries, options are referenced by the entries:
 >
->&#8194;&#8194;&#8195;Index First Option Run: Index into array of options for first option run.
+>&#8194;&#8194;&#8195;- Index First Option Run: Index into array of options for first option run.
 Index 0 means first of SOME/IP-SD packet.
 >
->&#8194;&#8194;&#8195;Index Second Option Run: Index into array of options for second option run.
+>&#8194;&#8194;&#8195;- Index Second Option Run: Index into array of options for second option run.
 Index 0 means first of SOME/IP-SD packet.
 >
->&#8194;&#8194;&#8195;Number of Options 1: Length of first option run.
+>&#8194;&#8194;&#8195;- Number of Options 1: Length of first option run.
 Length 0 means no option in option run.
 >
->&#8194;&#8194;&#8195;Number of Options 2: Length of second option run.
+>&#8194;&#8194;&#8195;- Number of Options 2: Length of second option run.
 Length 0 means no option in option run.

 >&#8194;&#8195;Two different option runs exist: First Option Run and Second Option Run.
 >